 Both eyes are usually affected in a similar manner and colour vision may be affected in the later stages of disease.
 The rate of progression and degree of visual loss can vary from person to person and even among affected members of the same family.
 It is therefore very difficult to predict what an individual’s vision will be like at a specific time in the future.

 The majority of people with Stargardt disease have mutations in the ABCA4 gene and the condition is usually inherited in an autosomal recessive manner.
-For more information on inheritance patterns, visit the About Inherited Sight Loss area of our website: https://retinauk.org.uk/about-inherited-sight-loss/genetics-and-retinal-health/.
+For more information on inheritance patterns, visit Unlock Genetics on our website: www.RetinaUK.org.uk/unlock/discover-inheritance-patterns.

 Faults in ABCA4 can lead to the build-up of a toxic waste product known as lipofuscin in the retinal pigment epithelium (RPE), which sits just behind the photoreceptors.
 This eventually leads to the death of cells in the central retina.